-As discussed at the Board Retreat on June 15, the 2022-2026 CIP plan includes the following large projects:
+The 2023-2027 CIP plan includes the following large projects:

-- Funds for completion of the museum grant project at Pleasant Home - Funds for construction of the Community Recreation Center - Funds for maintenance and repairs at Rehm Pool - Funds for master plan updates at Andersen Park, Longfellow Park, and Barrie Park and Center - Funds for construction of a new center at Field Park - Funds for additional improvements at the Dole Center, the Conservatory, and Cheney Mansion
+- Funds for completion of the Community Recreation Center. - Funds for maintenance and new structure at Rehm Pool. - Funds for master plan updates at Andersen Park, Longfellow Park, Barrie Park and Center, Field Park and Center. - Funds for additional improvements at the Dole Center, the Conservatory, and Cheney Mansion. - Turf replacements at Brooks, Julian, and Irving fields.